thrau/localstack-terraform-init/README.md

+> [!WARNING]
+> THIS EXTENSION HAS MOVED TO https://github.com/localstack/localstack-extensions/tree/main/terraform-init

+---

 Use Terraform files in LocalStack init hooks
 ============================================

 LocalStack Extension for using Terraform files in [init hooks](https://docs.localstack.cloud/references/init-hooks/).

-> [!WARNING]
-> This extension is experimental and subject to change.

 > [!NOTE]
 > The extension is designed for simple self-contained terraform files, not complex projects or modules.